 More Hispanics are enrolling in college than ever before, yet only 22% of Latino adults have earned an associate’s degree or higher, compared to 39% of all adults.
 In an effort to improve college outcomes for Latinos, the Crimsonbridge Foundation supports MDRC through the Latino Academic Transfer and Institutional Degree Opportunities (LATIDO) project.

 The goal of the LATIDO project is to identify how higher education institutions can best serve Latino students.
 In April 2018, MDRC released a policy brief that reflects insights from a roundtable of researchers, policymakers, and college faculty members and administrators.
 Read the report: “Supporting Latino College Achievement: Insights from the LATIDO Roundtable.”

 In addition, the LATIDO project conducted five in-depth case study visits at Hispanic-Serving Institutions in California.
+A report will be released in 2019.
 The findings of the LATIDO project are applicable to local and national institutions seeking to improve post-secondary outcomes for Latino students.
-Stay connected for updates
+Stay connected for updates.

 Georgetown University Center on Education and the Workforce, “Recovery: Job Growth and Education Requirements Through 2010”

 Center for First-Generation Student Success, “First-generation Student Success: A Landscape Analysis of Programs and Services at Four-year Institutions”